 How I Found a Job in Portland, Oregon: Mac’s Story

-Whether we’ve come from out-of-state or grew up here each of us has a story about how we landed our first job in Oregon.
+Whether we’ve come from out of state or grew up here, each of us has a story about how we landed our first job in Oregon.
 Here’s my story and the lessons I learned.

-By July of that year, I’d accepted a position as City Hall communications director for Earl Blumenauer, now a Member of Congress, but then a Portland City Commissioner about to run for mayor of Portland in 1992.
+By July of that year, I’d accepted a position as City Hall communications director for Earl Blumenauer, now a member of Congress, but then a Portland City Commissioner about to run for mayor of Portland in 1992.

-How did I find job in Portland while living in Boston, 2,536 miles away?
+How did I find a job in Portland while living in Boston, 2,536 miles away?
 Here’s what worked for me and what I’d advise anybody doing a local or national job search to do:

 Know your goals